-\begin{definition} \emph{Incentive incompatibility with respect to seeding}: A round-robin qualifying tournament is said to be \emph{incentive incompatible with respect to seeding} if there exists a team $t \in T$ with a tanking strategy such that: \begin{itemize} \item team $t$ qualifies for the second stage both before and after tanking, that is, $t \in Q$ and $t \in Q'$; \item team $t$ has a better seeding position after tanking than before tanking, namely, $|s \in Q': \Psi_s > \Psi_t| < |s \in Q: \Psi_s > \Psi_t|$. \end{itemize} Otherwise, the qualifying tournament is called \emph{incentive compatible with respect to seeding}. \end{definition}
+\begin{definition} \emph{Incentive compatibility with respect to seeding}: A round-robin qualifying tournament is said to be \emph{incentive compatible with respect to seeding} if no team $t \in T$ \emph{ever} has a manipulation strategy such that: \begin{itemize} \item team $t$ qualifies for the second stage both before and after the manipulation, that is, $t \in Q$ and $t \in Q'$; \item team $t$ has a better seeding position after the manipulation than before, namely, $|s \in Q': \Psi_s > \Psi_t| < |s \in Q: \Psi_s > \Psi_t|$. \end{itemize} Otherwise, the qualifying tournament is called \emph{incentive incompatible with respect to seeding}. \end{definition}

-As Section~\ref{Sec2} reveals, a qualifying tournament is incentive incompatible if $\Psi_t = \xi_t$ for all $t \in Q$ and $2 \leq |Q| < |T|$.
+As it has been revealed in Section~\ref{Sec2}, a qualifying tournament is incentive incompatible if $\Psi_t = \xi_t$ for all $t \in Q$ and $2 \leq |Q| < |T|$.
 In particular, a situation may exist where team $i$ has already secured qualification, while teams $j$ and $k$ compete for another slot such that $\xi_k > \xi_i > \xi_j$.
 Then team $i$ may consider losing against team $j$ in order to push it to the next stage at the expense of team $k$ as team $i$ can get a better seeding pot by taking team $j$ to the second round instead of team $k$.

-The result below provides sufficient conditions to prevent a strategic manipulation of this type.
+The result below provides \emph{sufficient} conditions to prevent a strategic manipulation of this type.
 For the sake of simplicity, we assume that ties in the seeding values of qualified teams are broken in favour of the team ranked higher in the qualifying tournament.

-\begin{proposition} A round-robin qualifying tournament is incentive incompatible with respect to seeding if at least one of the following conditions hold: \begin{itemize} \item Only one team is allowed to qualify: $p = q$; \item All teams qualify: $p = 1$ and $q = |T|$; \item The seeding value of each qualified team $t \in Q$ in the second stage is equal to the maximal coefficient of the teams that are ranked lower than team $t$ in the qualifying round-robin tournament: $\Psi_t = \max \{ \xi_s: t \succ s \}$ for all $t \in Q$. \end{itemize} \end{proposition}
+\begin{proposition} A round-robin qualifying tournament is incentive compatible with respect to seeding if at least one of the following conditions hold: \begin{itemize} \item Only one team is allowed to qualify: $p = q$; \item All teams qualify: $p = 1$ and $q = |T|$; \item The seeding value of each qualified team $t \in Q$ in the second stage is equal to the maximal coefficient of the teams that are ranked lower than team $t$ in the qualifying round-robin tournament: $\Psi_t = \max \{ \xi_s: t \succ s \}$ for all $t \in Q$. \end{itemize} \end{proposition}